-To put this into context: Go is one the most difficult games in the world, and is significantly harder to master than chess.
-It has a vast range of decision trees and possible outcomes, which makes it extremely difficult to predict, meaning players have to think on their feet and strategise as much as possible.
+To put this into context: Go is one of the most difficult games in the world, and is significantly harder to master than chess.
+It has a vast range of decision trees and possible outcomes, making it extremely difficult to predict, meaning players have to think on their feet and strategise as much as possible.

 This has people excited because if AI utilizing neural networks can master one of the most complicated games on the planet, its application within the world of work could be massive.

 So how could we use AI in the real world?

 One of the main theories of how humanity will use AI and machine learning is within the labour force – more specifically, was part of the fourth industrial revolution.
 The idea here is that tech can help factories and production lines run more efficiently, having connected machines and AI carry out the bulk of tasks.

 Essentially, it’s all about the data.
 Having a series of machines and components that can all speak to each other via the internet gives businesses a vast amount of data – and in the 21st century, data is valuable.
 In theory, businesses will be striving for maximum output which can become a reality as factories become far smarter and integrated.